SamD28/arrayify/README.md

 ## How It Works

-1. Parses the CSV file to extract job parameters.
+1. Parses the CSV file or directory to extract job parameters.

-2. Replaces placeholders in the command template with CSV values.
+2. Replaces placeholders in the command template with CSV or directory values.

 3. Generates and submits a job array using bsub.